Montpellier Global Days 2024: At the Crossroads of Science and Humanism

 Content type: Portrait

-With her young team specializing in inflammatory immune mechanisms at the Institute of Molecular Genetics in Montpellier (IGMM), Nadine Laguette has enjoyed a string of successes.
-In ten years, she has made several key discoveries and won no fewer than three prestigious European ERC grants.
-At the end of 2022, she received the Simone and Cino Del Duca Foundation Cancer Research Prize from the Institut de France.
+With her young team specializing in inflammatory immune mechanisms at the Montpellier Institute of Molecular Genetics (IGMM), Nadine Laguette has achieved one success after another.
+Over the past ten years, she has made several key discoveries and secured no fewer than three prestigious European Research Council (ERC) grants.
+In late 2022, she received the Cancer Research Award from the Simone and Cino Del Duca Foundation of the Institut de France.

 Content type: Portrait

-A world-renowned researcher in the field of G protein-coupled receptors (GPCRs), Michel Bouvier has contributed to numerous fundamental and therapeutic discoveries on these proteins, which are the target of more than 30% of drugs on the market.
-Many researchers in Montpellier trained under the professor at the Faculty of Medicine of the University of Montreal.
-In 2023, he received an honorary doctorate from the University of Montpellier.
+A world-renowned researcher in the field of G protein-coupled receptors (GPCRs), Michel Bouvier has contributed to numerous fundamental and therapeutic discoveries regarding these proteins, which are the target of more than 30% of the drugs on the market.
+Many researchers from Montpellier trained under the professor at the Faculty of Medicine at the University of Montreal.
+In 2023, he was awarded an honorary doctorate from the University of Montpellier.

 Immun4cure: a university hospital institute (IHU) focused on autoimmune diseases